dough10/PolySonic/README.md

 - bookmark support (WIP)

-- option to shuffle current play queue
+- option to shuffle current play queue (icon will only show if 3 or more items in play queue)

 - when showing all albums by a artist (from artist list) page now contains a small bio and links to similar artist in your library